sammi-turner/Blog/setting-forth-in-c.md

 ## Why are there so many damn asterisks in there?

-1. Nearly all programming languages use a single asterisk to denote multiplication, and so does this code snippet, on the second line of the '*getVedder()' function body.
+1. Nearly all programming languages use a single asterisk to denote multiplication, and so does this code snippet, on the second line of the 'getVedder()' function body.

-2. The signature line of the 'getVedder()' function, the declaration of 'eddieVedder', and the declaration of 'chorus' have an asterisk in front of them.
+2. The signature line of the 'getVedder()' function, the declaration of 'eddieVedder', and the declaration of 'chorus' have an asterisk right after'char'.
 This denotes that the function returns [a pointer](https://en.wikipedia.org/wiki/Pointer_(computer_programming)) to a char, rather than a plain old single value.
-But be warned that putting an asterisk after 'char' or between 'char' and the identifier has the same meaning in C. So expect to see that notation elsewhere!
+But be warned that putting an asterisk before the identifier or between 'char' and the identifier has the same meaning in C. So expect to see that notation elsewhere!

 ## What is the output of that program?

 After successful compilation, running the executable makes your terminal emulator sing the chorus from "Setting Forth".

-Of course, we could do that with a simple "printf" statement in the main function.
+Of course, we could do that with a simple 'printf' statement in the main function.
 But that wouldn't help us explain dynamic memory allocation, would it?

-So instead, we make our "getVedder()" function borrow some bytes from the operating system with "malloc", and then call "free()" when we no longer need them.
+So instead, we make our 'getVedder()' function borrow some bytes from the operating system with 'malloc', and then call 'free()' when we no longer need them.

 ## What does getVedder() do?

-1. Declares a pointer to a local "eddieVedder" array.
+1. Declares a pointer to a local 'eddieVedder' array.
-2. Reserves a chunk of memory for the array using "malloc".
+2. Reserves a chunk of memory for the array using 'malloc'.
 3. Copies our hard-coded lyrics to the array.
 4. Returns a pointer to the array.

 ## What does the main function do?

-1. Declares a pointer to a "chorus" array.
+1. Declares a pointer to a 'chorus' array.
-2. Sets chorus equal to the result of calling "getVedder()".
+2. Sets chorus equal to the result of calling 'getVedder()'.
-3. Prints a format string where percent-s is a placeholder for "chorus" and slash-n denotes a line break.
+3. Prints a format string where percent-s is a placeholder for 'chorus' and slash-n denotes a line break.
 4. Frees up the memory borrowed earlier using malloc.

 ## Okay, that was cool.
 What now?